 Do It Myself: Hanging Ornaments/Decorations - let your little one be a part of the decorating this year.
 Make sure you give him/her non-breakable items to hang low on the tree.
 Also make sure you are careful when you hang your stockings that the stocking holders won't fall on your toddler if he/she pulls on them.

-Activity of the Week: Handprint Santa - This is another cute idea from Family Fun's website - you may have to adjust for what's going to work for your little one.
+Activity of the Week: - Handprint Santa This is another cute idea - you may have to adjust for what's going to work for your little one.
 We also saw a good idea from the Turkey Handprint idea last week - make one of these every year to track your toddler's growth!
+Our tree is filled with handprint ornaments our kids have made over the years and now the oldest is a junior in high school!
 Yoga Pose: Fire Log Pose - This is basically "Indian-Style" sitting but we thought this worked with the Santa theme since he uses the chimney.
 PS - Our kids always liked the Yoga Kids series if you'd like more ideas for doing yoga with your toddler.
 Sign Language Sign of the Week: Santa Claus, Reindeer, Chimney and Beard.
 If your toddler is still learning how to talk, sign language can be a great way for them to communicate.
 And as they get older, they'll pick up signs faster and it can be more of a fun thing versus a way to communicate.
 Hope you have a wonderful week!